Day 1

 Install sanctum-cli via the Homebrew tap.

 brew install ogilthorp3/sanctum/sanctum-cliThat’s a tap (the formula repository) plus the formula itself in one command.
-It installs Python 3.12 if you don’t already have it, creates a private virtual environment under Homebrew’s libexec, pulls the CLI plus its runtime dependencies from PyPI, and symlinks the sanctum command into /opt/homebrew/bin/sanctum.
+It installs Python 3.12 if you don’t already have it, creates a private virtual environment under Homebrew’s libexec, pulls the CLI from its GitHub release tag and the runtime dependencies from PyPI, and symlinks the sanctum command into /opt/homebrew/bin/sanctum.

 sanctum --helpA help screen with sub-commands (status, doctor, onboard, backup, chat) means you’re ready.